comedido/omniout-nodejs/README.md

 Nodejs delivering the compiled dist folder of omniout.

-Pipeline in Heroku for automatic deployment.
+Pipeline in Heroku for automatic deployment upon every push/pull request.